dustinleer/Traversing-the-Template-Hierarchy-in-Designland/Traversing the Template Hierarchy in Designland.md

 		- `page.php` - Controls how single pages are displayed
 		- `single.php` - Controls how single blog posts are displayed
 		- `category.php` - Controls category archive pages
-		- `tag.php` - Controlstag archive pages
+		- `tag.php` - Controls tag archive pages

 Learning the what template file to use is a very important skill as a WordPress Designer/Developer.
 This skill will truely empower you to create custom layouts without the "need" for theme builders!